ad-freiburg/ad-blog/content/post/project-wikidata-templates.md

 **Variant 2** combines an aggregation at group level with an aggregation across all tuples. <br>
 An example for this is QALD-10, ID 23, <span class="inline-example">How many spouses do head of states have on average?</span>.
 In the query, the <span class="mono">COUNT</span>s for distinct spouse statements for each head of state are extracted.
 Then, the <span class="mono">AVG</span> (average) value of these counts is calculated.<br>
-There seems to be no other syntactic realization for this concrete semantic purpose.

 <figure>
 <img id="variant_2" alt="Example query for Variant 2" src="/../../img/project-wikidata-templates/heads_of_state.svg">